You’re here because you want to learn about email threads.

 Superhuman AI can fix spelling and grammar, improve clarity, and change email length—all with just a few keystrokes.

-The best part: You can rewrite emails to be in your voice!
+The best part: You can rewrite emails in your voice!

-In Superhuman, you have 30 seconds to undo send an email.
+In Superhuman, you have 30 seconds to undo a sent email.
 Simply hit Z on desktop or tap Undo on mobile:

 Forgot an attachment?
 Superhuman will remind you: